-Healthcare is one of the major retirement “wild cards” for Boomers and seniors.
+Planning for healthcare in retirement is one of the “wild cards” for Boomers and seniors.
 Poor health can strip people of the enjoyment of their retirement years and their quality of life.
 Financial fallout from healthcare-related expenses can devastate savings.

-In this new study the Bankers Life and Casualty Company Center for a Secure Retirement reports findings from middle-income Boomers and seniors on their retirement healthcare outlook: their view of the connection between health and retirement satisfaction, their experience with Medicare and understanding of the program, and the expectations of middle-income Baby Boomers approaching Medicare age.
+In this new health and retirement study, the Bankers Life and Casualty Company Center for a Secure Retirement reports findings from middle-income Boomers and seniors on their health care retirement planning outlook including:

 Virtually all (98%) of middle-income retirees state that good health is extremely or very important to a satisfying retirement.

 Nine in ten (93%) middle-income Americans age 47 to 75 feel they have a greater awareness of healthy living now than when they were in their 20s.